riverford/objection/README.md

 ### Register an object
 Objection manages regular old objects that have been registered with objection.
-You can register an object with `register`.
+You can register an object with `register`, it returns the object passed as-is.

 ```clojure
 (require '[objection.core :as obj]